 aims to keep the business

-According to the new law provisions, a limited partnership aims to keep the company under its own name in front of the company's creditors and other legal or financial obligations.
-In this sense, at least one partner is liable without limitation (the general partner), having unlimited responsibility in relation with the company, and at least one partner with limited liability.
+under its own name in front of the company's creditors and other legal or financial obligations.
+In this sense, at least one partner is liable without limitation (the general partner), having unlimited responsibility in relation with the company, and at least one partner with limited liability

 The legal requirements of a limited partnership in Poland

-The name of a limited partnership in Poland must contain the name of one or more general partners and the additional designation "limited partnership".
-It is also acceptable to use the abbreviation "LLP".
+the name of a limited partnership in Poland must contain the name of one or more general partners and the additional designation "limited partnership".
+It is also acceptable to use the Polish abbreviation for this business form;

-The articles of association for a limited partnership in Poland shall include the name and registered office of the company, the objects of activity, the duration of the company (if it is marked), the determination of the contributions by each partner and the value, the indicated amount of the responsibility of each limited partner to creditors.
-The limited partnership agreement should be concluded in the form of a notarial deed.
+the articles of association for a limited partnership in Poland shall include the name and registered office, the objects of activity, the duration (if it is limited), the determination of the contributions by each partner and the value, the indicated amount of the responsibility of each limited partner to creditors.

 The incorporation procedure of a limited partnership in Poland